algon85/etl-pipeline-portfolio/README.md

 # Automated ETL Pipeline: Global Bank Market Capitalization

 This project is what I submitted as a "Final Project" assignment to obtain my IBM Python Project for Data Engineering Certificate.
-It implements an end-to-end **ETL (Extract, Transform, Load)** pipeline in Python that collects real-world financial data, enriches it with currency conversions, and loads it to both CSV and SQLite formats for downstream analysis.
+It implements an end-to-end  Python pipeline designed to extract real-world financial data, normalize currency values via automated transformation, and load structured results into a database (SQL) for production-level querying.

-The pipeline is designed with **modularity, logging, and data integrity** in mind, simulating a lightweight production-style workflow.

 ---

 ## 📌 Project Overview